daemontus/cancel-this/README.md

  - Out-of-the-box support for triggers based on atomics and timers.
  - With feature `ctrlc` enabled, support for cancellation using `SIGINT` signals.
  - With feature `pyo3` enabled, support for cancellation using `Python::check_signals`.
+ - With feature `memory` enabled, support for cancellation based on memory consumption returned by `memory-stats`.
  - With feature `liveness` enabled, you can register a per-thread handler invoked once the thread becomes unresponsive (i.e., cancellation is not checked periodically withing the desired interval).